-You can open both windows from the outside with the remote transmitter.
+You can open all of the windows from the outside with the remote transmitter

-- 1. Press the UNLOCK button once to unlock the driver's door. - Press the UNLOCK button a second time, and hold it.
-The passenger's door unlocks, and both windows start to open.
-To stop the windows, release the button. - 3.
+- 1 Press the UNLOCK button once to unlock the driver's door - 2 Press the UNLOCK button a second time, and hold it.
+The passenger's doors unlock, and all four windows start to open.
+To stop the windows, release the bufton. - 3.
 To open the windows further, press the button again.